typlo-gh/Ford-WINCE-Autokit/README.md

 - **`/TC`**: Contains the Total Commander application for WINCE (`cecmd.exe`), along with its language packs and plugins.

-- **`/NaviMaps`**: Contains files for what appears to be an alternative navigation that can be used to replace the original navigation app by MapmyIndia.
+- **`/NaviMaps`**: Contains files the original navigation app by MapmyIndia.
+These files allow us to disguise the other directories as a map update to the infotainment system.

 ## Basic Usage